-a.
-The LE will report the results of the evaluation in two different reports.
+1. The LE will report the results of the evaluation in two different reports.

-b.
-First Impression Report (FIR).
+2. First Impression Report (FIR).
 The FIR has to be written on site and serves as immediate feedback to the Commander of the evaluated MMU.
-It should comprise observations, major findings and recommendations (Reporting format at Annex C).
+It should comprise observations, major findings and recommendations (Reporting format at Annex C page Error!
+Bookmark not defined.).
 The MMU commander has the opportunity to respond to the MET within two weeks how he will address any deficiencies / shortfalls or how he will mitigate the identified risks.
 This comment can be inserted in the Final Evaluation Report (FER) or even appended to it.
 The FIR is written in the present tense.

-c.
-Final Evaluation Report (FER).
+3. Final Evaluation Report (FER).
 The FER has to be finished and transmitted to the agreed authority6 as soon as possible but not later than eight weeks after the evaluation.
 The agreed authority will be stated in the tailored STANAG 2560 Evaluation of NATO Medical Treatment Facilities.
-It serves as feedback to the authority and should comprise an executive summary, introduction, pre-evaluation information, assumptions, methodology, findings, conclusion and recommendations (Reporting format at Annex D).
+It serves as feedback to the authority and should comprise an executive summary, introduction, pre-evaluation information, methodology, findings, conclusion and recommendations (Reporting format at Annex D (page D-1).
 The FER is written in the past tense.